-Welcome to the page of the M2M MNT group in the Electrical and Computer Engineering Department at the University of Alberta located in Edmonton, Alberta, Canada.
-The group leader is Prof. Mojgan Daneshmand, Ph.D, P.Eng, who is a Canada Research Chair in Radio Frequency Microsystems for Communication and Sensing.
+Welcome to the homepage of the M2M MNT group in the Electrical and Computer Engineering Department at the University of Alberta located in Edmonton, Alberta, Canada.
+The group is led by Prof. Mojgan Daneshmand, Ph.D., P.Eng., who is a Canada Research Chair in Radio Frequency Microsystems for Communication and Sensing.

-Microwave and radio frequency sensor is emerging technology for chemical and physical sensing.
-They can sense in real time and none contact fashion which makes them suitable for different environments.
-They are very small, can be conformal to surfaces and are amenable to integration with electronics and microfluidics.
-Our group is pioneer in establishing high resolution microwave sensing for detecting and monitoring small changes in liquid, gas and solid phase.
+Microwave and radio frequency sensors are an emerging technology for chemical and physical sensing.
+They can sense in real-time and non-contact fashion, which makes them suitable for different environments.
+They are very small, can be conformal to surfaces, and are amenable to integration with electronics and microfluidics.
+Our group is a pioneer in establishing high resolution microwave sensors for detecting and monitoring small changes in liquid, gas and solid phases.

-As the communication systems advance and lower frequency bands become congested, the operation frequency expands from radio frequency to higher frequency bands such as millimeter-waves.
-At the same, multifunctionality and reconfigurability is becoming inherent part of mobile systems.
-To satisfy these demands, our group employs micro/nano technology to create tunable and miniaturized microwave and millimeterwave devices and systems for transceiver’s front end.
+As communication systems advance and lower frequency bands become congested, the operation frequency is expanding from radio frequency into higher frequency bands such as millimeter-waves.
+At the same, multifunctionality and reconfigurability is becoming an inherent part of mobile systems.
+To satisfy these demands, our group employs micro/nano technology to create tunable and miniaturized microwave and millimeter-wave devices and systems for transceiver front ends.

 Our group is very active in the local Antennas & Propagation (AP) and Microwave Theory & Techniques (MTT) societies which have a joint chapter for the Northern Canada Section of IEEE.
 Many of our activities are public events that everyone is welcome to attend.
 Check it out!